 As I began my trek to the mound to begin the last inning, Coach Sandy, whose enthusiasm was such that he discarded the ancient superstitions of baseball and reminded the team out loud that I had struck out every batter thus far, I winced reflexively.
 He then motioned to the boys on the bench to root like crazy for me.
-I huddled with catcher Teddy Friedman and informed him, “Nothing but gas now.
+I huddled with catcher Teddy Friedman and informed him, “Nothing but fastballs now.
 They are looking for the slider.”
 Less than five minutes later, I had not only struck out the side, but I had done so on nine pitches.

 A perfect inning to end a perfect game.

-These days, when I now find myself caught between the harrowing bookends of a worldwide pandemic and the deterioration of a traitorous, bigoted President, I sometimes find myself tossing and turning at night.
+These days, when I now find myself caught between the harrowing bookends of a worldwide pandemic and the deterioration of a traitorous, bigoted president, I sometimes find myself tossing and turning at night.
 I then close my eyes and imagine that I am an eleven-year-old boy once more, fearless, unvanquished, and divine as I pitch against Lake Farm Camp one more time.
-Considering that Lake Farm and Namequoit both closed down as camps more than 30 years ago when tax-assessment prices began to skyrocket on the Cape, such dreams are far-fetched at best.
+Considering that Lake Farm and Namequoit both closed down as camps more than three decades ago when tax-assessment prices began to skyrocket on the Cape, such dreams are far-fetched at best.
 Usually, though, I drift right off to sleep.